Skip to Content

 Still, it’s important to note what kind of sunburn you get.
 If it’s only a first-degree burn, it should heal relatively quickly with proper care.
 A first-degree burn typically lasts for about a week and only does damage to your skin’s outer layer.

-But if you’re suffering from a second-degree or an even more severe burn, you may need to visit a doctor.
-This does damage to the inner layer of the skin.
-Especially if this burn is accompanied by dizziness, nausea or vomiting, swelling, blisters, muscle cramps, fever or chills.
+But if you’re suffering from a second-degree or an even more severe burn, which does damage to the inner layer of the skin, you may need to visit a doctor.
+Especially if this burn is accompanied by dizziness, nausea or vomiting, swelling, blisters, muscle cramps, fever, or chills.

 While it’s unlikely you’ll get rid of a sunburn overnight, there are ways you can soothe it and reduce redness as soon as possible.